slott56/py-web-tool/README.rst

 You'll create a ``.w`` file with documentation and code.

-If you're a JEdit user, the ``jedit`` directory can be used to configure syntax highlighting that includes **py-web-tool** and RST.
+If you're a JEdit user, the ``jedit`` directory can be used to configure syntax highlighting that includes **py-web-lp** and RST.

 Operation
 ---------

-After installation and authoring, you can then run **py-web-tool** with the following command
+After installation and authoring, you can then run **py-web-lp** with the following command

 ::